-For their inaugural project, in the 2013-14 season, the Alumni presented four world premieres in New York, London, Beijing, Zurich, and Lucerne, all of which illustrated the theme “Music at Risk."
-In 2016 they made a guest appearance as part of the NY Phil Biennial, performing the three-part concert series “Ligeti Forward,” which was led by Alan Gilbert at the Metropolitan Museum of Art in New York.
-In 2017 they toured Switzerland and Germany with the Swiss jazz singer Andreas Schaerer and his band Hildegard Lernt Fliegen, together presenting the project “The Big Wig.”
-They additionally perform several concerts every year in a variety of formats as part of the Summer Festival in Lucerne.
+For their inaugural project, which took place in the 2013-14 season, the LUCERNE FESTIVAL ALUMNI presented four world premieres in New York, London, Beijing, Zurich, and Lucerne, all of which illustrated the theme “Music at Risk."
+Other highlights of recent years include guest appearances as part of the NY Phil Biennial in the three-part concert series “Ligeti Forward,” which was led by Alan Gilbert in 2016; a tour through Switzerland and Germany in 2017 with the Swiss jazz singer Andreas Schaerer and his band Hildegard Lernt Fliegen, together presenting the project “The Big Wig”; and, in March 2018, a joint tour with the Ensemble intercontemporain to Paris, Brussels, and Luxembourg, as well as a performa ice of Messiaen’s Des canyons aux étoiles at the Easter Festival in Lucerne.

 Swiss Re – Partner LUCERNE FESTIVAL ALUMNI

 Sat, 17.08. | 21.00 | KKL Luzern, Lucerne Hall

 Mivos Quartet | Saul Williams | Thomas Kessler